denmak1/cmsc678_proj/README.md

 # Usage
-For usage examples, just invoke the scripts without any arguments
+For usage examples, just invoke the scripts without any arguments.

 # TODO